ST Edge AI Core - Command-line Interface

 are saved. - Optional

-target an additional option is defined to
+For 'ispu' target an additional option is defined to

 specify the file needed to load the ISPU program (see the “Validate